Iced Americano vs Iced Coffee: Learn The Key Differences

 Starbucks Iced Americano

-Since so many people order an iced Americano at Starbucks, you might wonder about their standard recipe.
+Since so many people order an iced Americano at Starbucks, let me dive into the details of their specific recipe.
 While specialty coffee shops usually pull a standard espresso shot of around 1.5 ounces, the standard Starbucks espresso is .75 ounces.
 And the Starbucks iced Americano sizes work as follows:

 How To Make an Iced Americano